hugsy/gef/docs/features.md

 ![ida-structure-examples](https://i.imgur.com/Tnsf6nt.png)

-And then use the command `ida ImportStructs` to import all the sutrcutres, or `ida ImportStruct <StructName>` to only import a specific one:
+And then use the command `ida ImportStructs` to import all the structures, or `ida ImportStruct <StructName>` to only import a specific one:

 ```